Sally Gap is one of the finest drives of Ireland

 Is the Sally Gap closed?

-This winding, twisting feat of engineering is usually open all year, but it can be closed anytime when the access is not cleared of snow.
+This winding, twisting feat of engineering is usually open all year round.
 In winter it is often dangerous or impassable due to snow and ice as it is not treated by the Local Authority.
 It can be prone to extremely cold weather conditions.

 How long does it take to drive Sally Gap?

-Plan about 40 minutes to complete the drive without any stop.
+Plan about 50 minutes to complete the drive without any stop.
+Allow at least twice this for stops along the way.
 The drive is definitely worth it, with spectacular views of the surrounding blanket bog and the Wicklow Mountains.
 Sally Gap is one of two east-to-west passes across the Wicklow Mountains and the narrow road running through it passes above the dark waters of Lough Tay and Lough Dan.
 The road provides views of some of Ireland’s most filmed scenery.